daxpatel1568/demo/README.md

 # demo
 Fist repository.<br/>
-To learn Git & Github
+To learn about Git & Github